HOMS-OSS/ruperf/CONTRIBUTING.md

 |Major  |Full Team      |

 - Review must be from another person
-- Submitter Must rebase and merge once reviewed.
+- Submitter must rebase and merge once reviewed.

 More ways to contribute
 ---